peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 The bits of a 64-bit floating-point number stored by this object.
-The most significant bit is the sign (set means negative, clear means nonnegative); the next most significant 11 bits are the exponent area; and the remaining bits are the mantissa area.
-If all the bits of the exponent area are set and the mantissa area is 0, this indicates infinity.
-If all the bits of the exponent area are set and the mantissa area is other than 0, this indicates not-a-number (NaN).
+The most significant bit is the sign (set means negative, clear means nonnegative); the next most significant 11 bits are the exponent area; and the remaining bits are the significand area.
+If all the bits of the exponent area are set and the significand area is 0, this indicates infinity.
+If all the bits of the exponent area are set and the significand area is other than 0, this indicates not-a-number (NaN).

 <b>Exceptions:</b>